caldetas/vcf_4fold_degenerate_dating_haploid/README.md

 To adapt the parsing of gene-name search "parsing" in the script.
 Use option "-h" or "--help" for further information.
 The "--ref" specifies the reference sample.
-The option helps to not get a row of zeros at the ref sample.
+The option avoids having a row of zeros for the ref sample.

 ## MANUAL